Three Little Chickpeas

 Instructions

-1. In a small or medium bowl, whisk together tahini, lemon juice, garlic, maple syrup, dijon mustard, salt, cumin, pepper, and allspice.
+1. In a medium bowl, whisk together tahini, lemon juice, garlic, maple syrup, Dijon mustard, salt, and cumin.

 Notes